-- 1. What is the difference between internal energy, potential energy, kinetic energy, the Hamiltonian, and free energy?
-Answer the question for the NVT (canonical) ensemble.
-What would be different in the NPT (isobaric-isothermal) ensemble? - 2.
-I want to do three simulations, one in the NVE, one in the NVT, and one in the NPT ensemble.
-When do i have to use a thermostat and when a barostat? - 3.
-What is the connection between the Boltzmann and Gibbs formulas for entropy? - 4.
-I run an MD simulation of a protein without a temperature bath and find the temperature to be 310 K. I want to simulate at 300 K. I want to adjust the velocities to have the correct temperature.
-What factor should I multiply the velocities by?
+- 1. I run an MD simulation of a protein without a temperature bath and find the temperature to be 310 K. I want to simulate at 300 K. I want to adjust the velocities to have the correct temperature.
+What factor should I multiply the velocities by ?
 Do not use a calculator.
-Give an answer as an exact expression. - 5.
+Give an answer as an exact expression. - 2.
 I have the coordinates for a protein.
 At a certain site, it has an alanine.
 I would like to predict the stability if this alanine is mutated to a glycine.
 I suggest that we run an MD simulation of the native protein in water and the mutant in water.
 I then look at the average potential energy that my MD program prints.
-Why is this meaningless? - 6.
+Why is this meaningless? - 3.
 I claim that the stability of the protein is given by ΔG{fold} , which is the free energy change as the protein goes from the unfolded state(s) to the native state(s).
-When I try with either the alanine or glycine protein, the protein never folds, so I cannot estimate either $\Delta G{\text{fold}}^{\text{ala}}$ or $\Delta G{\text{fold}}^{\text{gly}}$.
-Describe exactly what you could simulate in order to find the difference in stability of the native (ala) and mutant (gly) proteins. - 7.
+When I try with either the alanine or glycine protein, the protein never folds, so I cannot estimate either ΔG{fold}^{ala} or ΔG{fold}^{gly} .
+Describe exactly what you could simulate in order to find the difference in stability of the native (ala) and mutant (gly) proteins. - 4.
 I have the crystal structure of a protein bound to a small molecule.
 In the binding site, there is an alanine.
 I want to predict the change in binding energy if I mutate the alanine to a glycine.
 It is proposed to do a perturbation/free energy calculation by gradually changing the alanine to a glycine, integrating over the total energy (Hamiltonian) as I change the system.

 Why will this not give me the correct free energy difference?

-Write a set of free energy differences which should, in principle, give me the correct answer. - 8.
+Write a set of free energy differences which should, in principle, give me the correct answer. - 5.
 I do not know whether to use simple Monte Carlo or simulated annealing when simulating a protein.
-Which would I use to find the density at 300 K? - 9.
+Which would I use to find the density at 300 K? - 6.
 I have invented a physical measurement which detects H-bonds between atoms in a protein.
 In my protein simulation, I do not see the H-bonds being formed.
 I would like to push the simulation so it forms the measured H-bonds.
 Describe a simple quasi-energy term which would serve this purpose.